-- The SES Internal Communication function ensures the effective circulation of information across the organisation and supports the implementation of internal control and risk management by communicating business and functional objectives, instructions and information pertinent to SES's business activities.
-Timely and transparent information flow across all levels and functions of SES is managed via a wide array of internal communications channels ensuring that SES employees around the world have access to all information required to do their job most effectively and to take informed business decisions that are aligned with SES's business priorities and strategic direction as well as with our identity and aspirational culture. - The Company relies on a comprehensive system of financial information and oversight.
-Strategic plans, business plans, budgets and the interim and full-year consolidated accounts of the Group are drawn up and brought to the Board for approval.
+The SES Internal Communications function ensures the effective circulation of information across the organisation and supports the implementation of internal control and risk management by communicating business and functional objectives, guidelines, and instructions as well as information pertinent to SES's business activities.
+Timely and transparent information flow across all levels and functions of SES is managed via a wide array of internal communications channels.
+This ensures that SES employees around the world have direct access to all the key information required to do their job most effectively, make informed business decisions and align with SES's business priorities and strategic direction as well as with our identity and aspirational culture.

+The Company relies on a comprehensive system of financial information and oversight.
+Strategic plans, business plans, budgets and the interim and full year consolidated financial statements of the Group are drawn up and presented to the Board for approval.

-- The Board also approves all significant investments and receives monthly financial reports setting out the Group's financial performance in comparison to the approved budget and prior year figures. - In accordance with IFRS requirements, SES discloses detailed information on the market, credit, and foreign exchange risks to which it is exposed, as well as its strategy for managing those risks. - The Audit and Risk Committee ('ARC') is regularly updated on significant accounting and financial reporting, treasury, tax, and legal issues. - The complete and timely recording of financial information is ensured through regular reviews, the monitoring of specific key performance indicators, validation procedures by functional leaders and, as an additional check, the process of internal and external audit. - The external auditor performs a limited review of the Group's interim condensed consolidated financial statements and a full audit of the annual consolidated financial statements. - SES' Internal Audit function performs specific analyses of the relevance of, and compliance with, Company policies and internal control procedures in accordance with general accepted Internal Audit Standards issued by the Institute of Internal Audit ('IIA').
-The activities of the Internal Audit function are executed in accordance with an annual audit plan, which is reviewed and approved by the ARC.
+The Board also approves all significant investments and receives monthly financial reports setting out the Group's financial performance in comparison to the approved budget and prior year figures.

+In accordance with IFRS requirements, SES discloses detailed information on the market, credit, and foreign exchange risks to which it is exposed, as well as its strategy for managing such risks.

+The Audit and Risk Committee ('ARC') is regularly updated on significant accounting and financial reporting, treasury, tax, and legal issues.

+The complete and timely recording of financial information is ensured through regular reviews, the monitoring of specific key performance indicators, validation procedures by functional leaders and, as an additional check, the process of internal and external audit.

+The external auditor performs a limited review of the Group's interim condensed consolidated financial statements and a full audit of the annual consolidated financial statements.

+SES's Internal Audit ('IA') function performs specific analyses of the relevance of, and compliance with, Company policies and internal control procedures in accordance with generally accepted Internal Audit Standards issued by the Institute of Internal Audit ('IIA').
+The activities of the IA function are executed in accordance with an annual audit plan, which is reviewed and approved by the ARC.
 This plan is prepared in close cooperation with the company's Risk Management Team to dynamically link it to risks and exposures that may affect the organisation and its operations.
+In 2023, SES IA function underwent an external quality assessment as required by the standards of the IIA; the IIA Evaluation Committee confirmed that the IA activity at SES generally conforms with the International Professional Practice Framework and the IIA's Code of Ethics.